whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 These principles taught me the importance of spiritual strength and what it means to live in a free society.
 When everyone in a nation has the spiritual strength to stand for what's right, each person will expect everyone else to likewise have that strength.
 And when everybody is expected to stand for justice, then justice and mutual respect become normal, and that's what a free society looks like.**

-Part 3 offers a path that you can begin walking today to build a healthy nation, starting with cultivating your spiritual strength and forming new healthy communities where people hold each other to high standards of good behavior so that integrity and generosity become normal, and selfishness doesn't take hold.**
+Part 3 offers a practical path to begin building a healthy nation, starting with cultivating your spiritual strength and forming new healthy communities where people hold each other to high standards of good behavior so that integrity and generosity become normal, and trust is pervasive.**

 Not everyone will want to walk this path, but you can find people who do.
-When enough healthy communities form, they will be the building blocks of future healthy nations that embrace a respectful way of life among the people, and between the people and the Earth.**
+As healthy communities form, they will be the building blocks of future healthy nations that embrace a respectful way of life among the people, and between the people and the Earth.**

 ### References